 The 2024 University of Sydney Sleek Geeks Science Eureka Prize will be awarded for a short (2-minute) film that communicates a scientific concept in an accessible and engaging way.

 The theme for 2024 is ‘Energy.’

 Communicating scientific ideas and discoveries to the world is a tricky task.
 Each year, Dr Karl Kruszelnicki (Julius Sumner Miller Fellow at the University of Sydney) and Adam Spencer (Mathematics and Science Ambassador) enlighten thousands of Australians with their knowledge and communication of science.

 This film competition encourages school students to communicate a scientific concept in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as Dr Karl and Adam like to say, "Learn something without even noticing".
 It is intended to support budding young scientists across the nation, who will be our future leaders in research, discovery and communication.

-While sound and image quality need to be good enough for judges to assess your entry, production quality will not be a major consideration in assessing entries.
-The Sleek Geeks Science Eureka Prize is about scientific content and communication of that content, not production values and investment.
+- The Sleek Geeks Science Eureka Prize is about scientific content and communication of that content, not production values and investment.

-Entrants must also provide a brief statement on:
+As part of the online entry form, entrants must also provide a brief statement on:

 - the nature and extent of any assistance they receive from teachers, parents/guardians etc. (200 words maximum)